Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Potato 2.md

 - Retort stands
 - Pegs and strings
 - Small bowls or plates
+- Food to test for starch, such as fruit/veg/bread.

 <br/>

 ## Experiment Explanation
 ### In a nutshell.....
-Iodine turns blue black in contact with starch, this doesn't happen in the presence of vitamin C so vitamin C solution can be used as invisible ink on regular, starchy paper.
+Iodine turns blue black in contact with starch.
+This doesn't happen in the presence of vitamin C so vitamin C solution can be used as invisible ink on regular, starchy paper.
 Iodine will reveal the message/painting.

 ### How to set up the experiment
 Put down a tablecloth and wear gloves, set up bottles of iodine and small beakers of vitamin C solution with paintbrushes in them.
+Put a selection of food in two small bowls (the same selection in each) and add iodine solution to one bowl.
+The starchy foods should turn blue/black.

-**Important:** Only you should handle iodine, do not let the participants handle iodine (even if they ask nicely) as it stains the skin.
+**Important:** Only you should handle iodine, do not let the participants handle iodine (even if they ask nicely) as it stains the skin and is harmful.

 ### Demonstrating the experiment

 #### What does iodine do?
 •	Show them the samples of food.
 Show them a set without iodine solution and the set with iodine solution.
-•	Show them that some foods cause the iodine to turn blue black because they are full of starches,  whilst others do not because they contain very little (or no) starch.
+•	Show them that some foods cause the iodine to turn blue/black because they are full of starches,  whilst others do not because they contain very little (or no) starch.

 #### Vitamin C Invisible ink
 •	Tell the participant to write their name on the back of the paper.

 •	Tell the participant to draw anything they like on the paper using the paintbrushes and the vitamin C solution.
-This will work best when the layer is quite thin (because it will dry quicker and not spread around as much).
+This will work best when the layer of vitamin C solution is quite thin (because it will dry quicker and not spread around as much).

 •	Wait for the vitamin C to dry slightly.

 •	Brush on a thin layer of the iodine solution.
 The paper should turn blue-black whilst the parks with vitamin C should remain white.
 Try to do just one layer!

-•	Hang the drawing up on a peg and ask the participant to come back later if they want the drawing, this might be tricky based on how busy CBS is so make an assessment on whether you will keep saying this or not.
+•	Hang the drawing up on a peg and ask the participant to come back later if they want the drawing.
+This might be tricky based on how busy CBS is so make an assessment on whether you will keep saying this or not.

 •	You can take the paper off the peg and leave it for people to collect once it has dried.